19network42/tutors_guide/Exams.md

 ## General rules for any exam

 - We welcome the exam participants **20 min** before the exam begins.
+- When an exam is on the intranet, tutors cannot unregister from their shift if the waiting list is empty.
+- If you want to unregister from an exam with an empty waiting list, find your successor and contact a supervising tutor.
 - Exam participants can enter the cluster with only their access badge, a closed bottle of water (water only), a pen, and virgin sheets of paper (3 max).
 Nothing in their pockets.
 - **No food** allowed (except for the final piscine exam)
 - No connected devices are allowed, even turned OFF